-Study in Norway Without IELTS with Scholarships 2025/26 [Fully Funded]
+Study in Norway Without IELTS 2026 (Scholarships)

 Key Points:

-• Proof of prior education in English accepted by many universities
+• Proof of prior education in English accepted by many universities.

-• English Proficiency Certificate can be used
+• English Proficiency Certificate can be used.

-• Some universities may conduct language skill interviews
+• Some universities may conduct language skill interviews.

-• Research university-specific requirements early
+• Research university-specific requirements early.

-• Wide range of English-taught programs available
+• Wide range of English-taught programs available.

-Study in Norway Without IELTS Summary
+Study in Norway Without IELTS 2026

 Study InNorway